Farra96/NinaPro_EMG_Multi-Kernel-CNN/README.md

   - Triplet margin loss
   - Adversarial Network with Reversal Gradient
   - JS Divergence and Center Loss function.
-- A more complex model that includes CBAM, featuring TCN, Feature Spatial Attention Module, and Feature Channel Attention Module.
+- A more complex model that includes CBAM, featuring TCN, Feature Spatial Attention Module, and Feature Channel Attention Module from
 - A framework for testing the effect of Transfer Learning on new users varying the number of data available.